Learning Variable Ordering Heuristics for Solving Constraint Satisfaction Problems: Computational Experiments

-We then evaluate the quality of the trained policies by comparing them with the baseline heuristics on two test sets, each with 500 instances drawn from $\mathbb{D}_1(15)$ and $\mathbb{D}_2(10)$, respectively.
-We use the best policy (with respect to the number of search nodes) trained on $\mathbb{D}_1(15)$ and $\mathbb{D}_2(10)$, respectively, to obtain the results of our approach \textsf{DRL}.
-In these two sets of experiments, all the testing instances are successfully solved by all heuristics within the cutoff limit.
-The results are summarized in Tables \ref{tb:d1(15)} and \ref{tb:d2(10)}, respectively.
-In these tables, the column ``Average" is the mean number of search nodes (failures) for each heuristic on the 500 testing instances, and the column ``Reduction" is the percentage reduction in the average number of search nodes (failures) that our policies achieved compared with each baseline.
-We can observe that for both distributions, the policies learned by our approach outperform the two baseline heuristics embedded in OR-Tools, i.e. \textsf{MinDom} and \textsf{Impact}, by a large margin.
-The reason for the poor performance of \textsf{Impact} is probably because random CSP instances do not have very strong structure \cite{correia2008efficiency}.
-Our policies also performs better than \textsf{Dom/Ddeg}.
-On $\mathbb{D}_1(15)$, \textsf{DRL} solves the testing instances using 3.64\% less search nodes and 4.66\% less failures on average.
-On $\mathbb{D}_2(10)$ which produces instances with higher constraint arities and are harder to solve, \textsf{DRL} uses 5.55\% less search nodes and 5.91\% less failures compared with \textsf{Dom/Ddeg} to complete the search, which shows a more prominent improvement and indicates that the learned policy could be more effective on harder problems.
+We then evaluate the quality of the trained policies by comparing them with the baseline heuristics on four test sets, each with 500 instances drawn from the corresponding distributions used in training.
+We use the best policy (with respect to the number of search nodes) to obtain the results of our approach \textsf{DRL}.
+In these experiments, all the testing instances are successfully solved by all heuristics within the cutoff limit of $5\times 10^5$ search nodes.
+The results are summarized in Table \ref{tb:test_small}, where the column ``Average" is the mean number of search nodes (failures) for each heuristic on the 500 testing instances, and the column ``Reduction" is the percentage reduction in the average number of search nodes (failures) that our policies achieved compared with each baseline.
+We can observe that for all the four distributions, the policies trained by our approach outperform the two baseline heuristics embedded in OR-Tools, i.e. \textsf{MinDom} and \textsf{Impact}, by a large margin.
+The reason why \textsf{Impact} performs not quite well is probably because random CSP instances do not have very strong structure \citep{correia2008efficiency}.
+For the other two baselines, our method consistently outperforms \textsf{Dom/Ddeg} on all the four distributions.
+In terms of \textsf{Dom/Tdeg}, our method performs on par with it on the two small distributions $\mathbb{D}_1(15)$ and $\mathbb{D}_2(10)$, since the difference between \textsf{DRL} and \textsf{Dom/Tdeg} is not statistically significant\footnote{We use the Wilcoxon signed-rank test with $p<0.001$ for all the statistical significant tests in this paper.}.
+However, on the two larger and harder distributions $\mathbb{D}_1(25)$ and $\mathbb{D}_2(15)$, \textsf{DRL} significantly outperforms \textsf{Dom/Tdeg} with around 10\% reduction in the number of nodes and failures, and is statistically significant (for \# nodes and failures, $p$ value is $2.94\times 10^{-10}$ and $3.52\times 10^{-10}$ on $\mathbb{D}_1(25)$, and $5.22\times 10^{-12}$ and $4.87\times 10^{-12}$ on $\mathbb{D}_2(15)$).
+This key observation indicates that our method could be more effective on harder problems.
+A possible explanation is that, the search tree for harder problems are larger, hence the space for possible improvement is also larger.